 Switzerland's sheer beauty did not disappoint.
 The mountains were stunning and the lakes were so incredibly green and clear as well.
 I honestly don't think I've ever seen lakes so green before.

 Below are photos of Lauterbrunnen.
 We saw a few guys base jumping where they landed a few feet from us.
 There are TONS of waterfalls, and the snowcapped Jungfrau Mountain sits high above all the other mountains in the area.
 It's really beautiful and highly recommended if you're going to Switzerland.
 From Interlaken you just drive about 10 minutes to arrive in this valley.

-Below you can see the 'landing strip' where paragliders (that's me too!) ended up.
-The main street has a Hooter's, which I thought was really random, and in case you haven't picked up on the theme it was just about the most expensive Hooters ever (we did not eat there I promise, just checked the menu!).
+Below you can see where paragliders (that's me too!) ended up.
+The main street has a Hooter's, which I thought was really random, and in case you haven't picked up on the theme it was just about the most expensive Hooters ever (we did not eat there, just checked the menu!).

 And, as the title suggests, I was able to cross off a 'bucket' list item of paragliding in Switzerland!

 I hope this gave you some inspiration to visit the area.
-I would suggest staying away from Interlaken and checking out the smaller towns to avoid the tourists if you can.
+I would suggest checking out the smaller towns near Interlaken to avoid the massive groups of tourists if you can.
 The prices will also most likely be a bit cheaper too.
-There is a nice little Irish pub when you are entering the town, though, and the food is pretty good and prices are decent (for Switzerland).
+There is a nice little Irish pub when you are entering the town and the food is pretty good and prices are decent (for Switzerland).

 Coming up on the blog is our trip to Scotland.
 Here's a photo from our trip, with more to come soon!.....